Davidportlouis/graphflow/README.md

-# miniflow
+# graphflow
-Simple Neural network library using numpy based on DLND in udacity
+library for numerical computation using flow graphs